Buttermilk Marinade Secrets: 7 Science-Backed Hacks for Perfect Chicken

 Upgrade your basic buttermilk soak by adding minced garlic, fresh thyme, rosemary, or parsley.
 These aromatics infuse the chicken with layers of flavor while the buttermilk softens the meat.

-• Tip: Chop herbs finely or blend them with buttermilk for even distribution.
+• Science-backed tip: Chop herbs finely or blend them with buttermilk for even distribution.
+Research shows that finely chopped herbs release more flavor compounds into the marinade.

 Chopped garlic and fresh herbs